 Cells must make decisions in stochastic environments using stochastic biochemistry.
-The aim of our research is to uncover the information-processing strategies that allow cells to decide reliably despite such stochasticity.
+The aim of our research is to uncover the information-processing strategies that allow cells to decide reliably.

-Cells must infer the current and possible future state of the extracellular environment from local signals — those sensed at the cell membrane or intracellularly.
-They should then decide based on this inference, on the expected costs and benefits of each potential response, and on the possible presence of other organisms, be they either competitors or cooperators.
+Cells infer the current and potentially future state of the extracellular environment from local signals: those sensed at the cell membrane and intracellularly.
+Based on this inference, on the expected costs and benefits of each potential response, and on the possible presence of other organisms, be they either competitors or cooperators, a decision is made.

 Factors influencing cellular decision-making.
 A cell senses signals generated by a change in the environment and must decide an appropriate response (Perkins & Swain (2009)).

 When things change, life responds.
 Yet for that response to be useful, an organism must recognise and remember, even if only briefly, the nature of the change.
 Moving from the sun into the shade, we detect the lower levels of light and convert this observation into neural signals and then into dilated irises.
 But how do single-celled organisms, which lack a nervous system, deal with change in their environment?

 Using fluorescent proteins from jellyfish to follow molecules inside cells, we show that although from the outside single cells of baker's yeast appear to sit passively when their source of food disappears, there are dramatic intracellular changes.
 Transcription factors, the protein conductors of gene expression, zip into or out of the cell's nucleus, where the genome is stored.
 The detection of a change outside by proteins at the cell's surface becomes a sudden swirl of motion inside: some transcription factors exit the nucleus; others enter; others still pulse in and out.